Gift Giving in Surrogacy Arrangements

 One of the first questions asked by surrogates and intended parents, is whether the intended parents can give gifts to their surrogate, or her family members, without compromising the surrogacy agreement or the Parentage Order application.
 And what sort of gifts might be ok, and what might be considered a reward or inducement?
 The answer is complex!

 Commercial surrogacy is illegal in Australia.
 Altruistic surrogacy arrangements are legal – that’s where the surrogate receives no material benefit, reward, payment or inducement in exchange for carrying a baby for someone else.
+Read more about Australian surrogacy laws.

 The legislation can be interpreted very broadly, such that even the gift of a massage voucher or a bunch of flowers could be seen as a material benefit or reward for the surrogate.
 So how do intended parents look after their surrogate, support her through any treatment and pregnancy, and show their appreciation without crossing over into illegal territory?
+Are you worried that she might expect or even demand payment?

 The laws are designed to prevent commercial arrangements, involving women who are inspired to be surrogates for promise of payment.
 The law is not designed to punish people who accept gifts of love, friendship, appreciation and support.